jordiup/JS-Sandbox/section-nine-error-handling-regular-expressions/notes.md

 ## Regex
 Used to describe a pattern of matching, and pulling strings or useful information from a body of characters.

+## Metacharacter Symbols
+Different symbols which can be used in regex patterns.